It Bites: Map of the Past and archive releases – 2011–2018

 During 2011, Mitchell and Beck spent time writing for the next It Bites album.
 Later in the year, the album was recorded at Mitchell's own Outhouse Studios with a full band of Mitchell, Beck, Dalton and Pomeroy.
 In 2012, the band announced that the album would be called Map of the Past and that it would be a concept album – "inspired by the discovery of an old family photograph, Map of the Past is a highly personal journey that explores love, passion, jealousy, anger, remorse and loss through the eyes of a previous generation against the backdrop of Britain as it enters a new century and one of the most defining periods of its history."
 The album was released on 26 March 2012.

 It Bites continued to play and tour infrequently over the following years, despite the involvement of band members with other projects (notably John Mitchell with Lonely Robot).
 The last full band tour to date was in 2013, although Mitchell and Beck performed an acoustic duo house concert tour in 2014.

 Most band activity during this period was restricted to archive releases.
 In 2014, all of the albums from the band's period with Francis Dunnery as frontman were released in the boxset Whole New World – The Virgin Albums 1986–1991.
 In 2018, the band released another archive box set, Live in London, which contained full live recordings from three different concerts during the Dunnery era (recorded at the Marquee Club, the Astoria and Hammersmith Odeon).

-Hiatus of Mitchell/Beck/Dalton line-up; Dunnery launches parallel line-up – 2019–present
+Hiatus and eventual split of Mitchell/Beck/Dalton line-up (2019–2024)

 On 25 May 2019, Dalton appeared to announce the formal end of the band on Facebook, stating "unfortunately It Bites won't be touring or gigging again, we don't have any plans for anything else in the future but it was a great time and we do appreciate all of you who have followed us through the years."

-However, a few days after Dalton's announcement John Mitchell revealed that neither he nor John Beck had been consulted about dissolving It Bites, and that even if the band had split up he might still continue working with Beck.
-He clarified "neither of us were consulted with or informed of the announcement – we have been looking into the possibility of releasing The Tall Ships on vinyl, and had made arrangements to write together in the coming weeks (we already have the bones of four songs written and recorded).
-If Bob doesn't wish to be part of this endeavour, that is entirely down to him but we would have appreciated a combined discussion and agreement before making such an announcement.
-Obviously this doesn't prevent John and I from making music together, whatever the outlet for this now may be!"
+A few days later, John Mitchell stated that neither he nor John Beck had been consulted about dissolving It Bites, and that even if Dalton had quit Mitchell and Beck might still continue working together either as It Bites or as a different project.